Search for a rare disease

 Atelosteogenesis I (AOI) is a very rare infrequently described disorder.

 Affected neonates are stillborn or die rapidly after birth and present clinically with severe short-limbed dwarfism, dislocated hip, knee and elbow joints, club feet and if born alive have cardiorespiratory failure.
 Craniofacial dysmorphism describes a prominent forehead, hypertelorism, a depressed nasal bridge with a grooved tip, micrognathia and frequently a cleft palate.
-There is a continuum with overlapping clinical findings between atelosteogenesis I, atelosteogenesis III and boomerang dysplasia (see these terms).
+There is a continuum with overlapping clinical findings between atelosteogenesis I, atelosteogenesis III and boomerang dysplasia.

 Atelosteogenesis I results from heterozygous mutations in exons 2-5 and 27-33 of the gene encoding filamin B (FLNB) located to 3p14.

 Diagnosis can be confirmed from skeletal radiographs, chondro-osseous histopathology and genetic testing.
 Distinctive radiographic findings comprise severe platyspondyly, distally tapered; shortened, incomplete or absent humeri and femurs; shortened or bowed radii, ulnas, and tibias; hypoplastic pelvis and fibulas; and deficient ossification of the metacarpals, middle and proximal phalanges.